 \subsection{Ionic conductivity calculations}

-For ionic conductivity calculations, we employ the Green-Kubo formalism~\cite{GK_Green1954, GK_Kubo1957} to account for all the correlations in ion's motion~\cite{Kubisiak2020, Verma2024}, as we expect to observe various stable ionic pairs and complexes in solution.
-The Green-Kubo method relates the charge current in the modeling cell to the ionic conductivity via the time integral of autocorrelation function, given by:
+For ionic conductivity calculations, we employ the Green-Kubo formalism~\cite{GK_Green1954, GK_Kubo1957} to account for all the correlations in ions' motion~\cite{Kubisiak2020, Verma2024}, as we expect to observe various stable ion pairs and complexes in solution.
+The Green-Kubo method relates the charge current in the simulation cell to ionic conductivity via the time integral of the autocorrelation function, given by:

-where $\sigma$ is an ionic conductivity, $V$ -- volume of the system, $k_b$ -- Boltzmann constant, $T$ -- temperature in the system. ${\bf J}(t)$ -- is a charge current, that is calculated by the following expression:
+where $\sigma$ is ionic conductivity, $V$ -- volume of the system, $k_b$ -- Boltzmann constant, $T$ -- temperature in the system. ${\bf J}(t)$ -- is a charge current, that is calculated by the following expression:

-where $q_i$ and ${\bf v}_i(t)$ are the charge and velocity of the $i$-th charged particle, $N_{ch}$ is a number of charged particles accounted.
-Calculating the ionic conductivity, we assume that charge in LiPF$_6$ EC/EMC electrolyte is transferred only by Li$^+$ and PF$_6^-$ ions.
-It means, that we do not include solvent molecules (EC and EMC) in calculations of charge current in Eq.\ref{eq:J}, as they may introduce additional noise in autocorrelation function in Eq.\ref{eq:sigma}, increasing the uncertainty of the ionic conductivity calculations.
-For Li$^+$ the charge is set to +1.
-Calculating the contribution of [PF$_6$]$^-$ to the charge current we only use velocity of P atom, as its position corresponds to mass center of complex ion, and set the charge of [PF$_6$]$^-$ ion to -1.
+where $q_i$ and ${\bf v}_i(t)$ are the charge and velocity of the $i$-th charged particle, $N_{ch}$ is the number of charged particles accounted.
+Calculating the ionic conductivity, we assume that charge in the LiPF$_6$ EC/EMC electrolyte is transferred only by Li$^+$ and PF$_6^-$ ions.
+This means that we do not include solvent molecules (EC and EMC) in the calculations of the charge current in Eq.~\ref{eq:J}, as they may introduce additional noise in the autocorrelation function in Eq.~\ref{eq:sigma}, increasing the uncertainty of the ionic conductivity calculations.
+The charge of Li$^+$ is set to +1.
+Calculating the contribution of [PF$_6$]$^-$ to the charge current we only use the velocity of the P atom, as its position corresponds to center of mass of complex ion, and set the charge of [PF$_6$]$^-$ ion to -1.